-1. How are institutional priorities set?
+- 1. How are institutional priorities set?
 Is planning a regular institutional activity?
-If so, describe how planning has facilitated accomplishment of the school's academic purpose, research prospects, and goals of the supervised practice.
+If so, describe how planning has facilitated accomplishment of the school's academic purpose, research prospects, and goals of the clinical enterprise. - 2.
+Is the governance structure appropriate for an institution of this size and characteristics?
+Evaluate the role of the governance structure in the administrative functioning of the

-- 2. Is the governance structure appropriate for an institution of this size and characteristics?
-Evaluate the role of the governance structure in the administrative functioning of the school.
+- medical school.
 Describe any situations that require review by or approval of the school's governing board prior to taking action. - 3.
-Evaluate the relationship of the school to the university and the sites for supervised practice with respect to: - a.
-The effectiveness of the interactions between school administration and university administration. - b.
-The cohesiveness of the leadership among school administration, health sciences centre administration, and the administration of major sites for supervised practice. - 4.
-Assess the organisational stability of the school administration.
-Has personnel turnover affected school planning or operations?
-Are the number and types of school administrators appropriate for an efficient and effective school administration?
+Evaluate the relationship of the medical school to the university and clinical affiliates with respect to: - a.
+The effectiveness of the interactions between medical school administration and university administration - b.
+The cohesiveness of the leadership among medical school administration, health sciences centre administration, and the administration of major clinical affiliates - 4.
+Assess the organisational stability of the medical school administration.
+Has personnel turnover affected medical school planning or operations?
+Are the number and types of medical school administrators appropriate for an efficient and effective medical school administration?